johnlspouge/submer-central-limit-theorem/README.md

 Parameterized syncmer schemes improve long-read mapping<br />
 bioRxiv: 2022.01.10.475696

-influenced us to generalize our methods from open and closed syncmers to their "parametrized syncmers".
+influenced us to generalize our methods for open and closed syncmers to their "parametrized syncmers".

 Our code estimates sequence length and mutation probability per base by using submer counts in central limit theorems.
 Presently, the submers can be of e types: parametrized syncmers, minimizers, or minimally overlapping k-mers.
 Note, however, the context-dependency of minimizers obstructed the estimation of the corresponding mutation probabilities.
 The code also calculates the first-occurrence probabilities (the inter-submer distance distribution) for each submer type.
 A general formula converts the first-passage probabilities to the alpha-run probabilities of